jonlpersson/ed-latimore/site/_posts/2021-01-11-4-reasons-why-you-shouldnt-go-to-college.md

 If you’re still determined to attend college, your degree needs to be in something rare and difficult (like STEM).
 Otherwise, you’ll end up competing for the low-paying jobs left over.
 And those jobs now have two pools of applicants—those without degrees and those with.

 The slim bright side here is that applicants with college degrees are more highly desired.
 Usually employers see a degree as proof you can stick to busywork without too much supervision.
 It’s like a gold star at the top of your sheet.
-Can complete tasks\!
+Can complete tasks!
 Congratulations . . . your degree helped you get the job.
 It’s still a shitty job though.
 Stay on that career path for the next two decades, and you might have a shot at earning the kind of money that STEM kids do right out of school.

 ## 3) You don't develop technical skills